shaft49/ensembl-assembly-mapping/perl/README.md

                             Version of the output assembly, default value is GRCh37 -f FILE_NAME, --file_name FILE_NAME
-                            Dumps Json data in the given given file, default file_name is data.json
+                            Dumps Json data in the given given file, default file_name is data.json -str STRAND, --strand STRAND
+                            Value of strand, Default value is 1.
 # Example:

 You can copy paste the below line in the terminal to see the output.